 A lot of this is a part of the typical build process anyways.
 You've probably already caulked in the gaps between pieces of drywall.
 But did you know there's still more types of acoustical caulk for that?
 It's important that you use it because it doesn't become stiff.
 That means no cracks will form and it remains flexible so it can vibrate and dissipate vibrations.
-This isn't the same as the glue above, but performs the same task.
+This isn't the same as the glue above (doesn't have to support the weight of structural material), but performs the same task.

-There's other items you may not have considered, like when you cut channels for electrical lines and air conditioning ducts.
+There are other items you may not have considered, like when you cut channels for electrical lines and air conditioning ducts.
 There are gaps around those pipes, gaps around your windows, door frames, A/C vents, and more.
 You want to identify these spots and fill them with foam gaskets.
-You don't have to get too concerned about the quality of foam being used.
-If you want to really make sure no sound is getting in or out, you might consider stuffing any extra space you can with insulation before closing those gaps back up.
+You don't have to get too concerned about the quality of foam being used, but to really make sure no sound is getting in or out, you might consider stuffing any extra space you can with insulation before closing those gaps back up.
 Because while there is 'acoustic foam' out there, it all sucks pretty bad.